Voting in the 2020 Election

 Some people just love the Election Day experience.
 We get that.
 There’s nothing quite like going into that booth on a Tuesday and being given that fancy “I Voted” sticker when you leave.

-Election Day for the 2020 Primary election in North Carolina is Tuesday, March 3.
+Election Day for the 2020 General election in North Carolina is Tuesday, November 3.
 Polls are open from 6:30AM to 7:30PM.